top of page

 Let them know your expectations before onboarding them.

-What are they required to do when onboarded into the team?
+• What are they required to do when onboarding?

-When it comes to the questionnaire, it helps in knowing what your client’s preferences and expectations are.
-So, it must consist of their goals, capabilities, specific KPIs or objectives they would like to focus on and the sort of target audience they’re familiar with.
+When it comes to the questionnaire, it helps to know what your client’s preferences and expectations are.
+So, it must consist of their goals, capabilities, specific KPIs, or objectives they would like to focus on and the target audience.

 The questionnaire should be detailed but not overwhelming.
 The main thing you should want to achieve with this survey is to prevent scope creep.